59 Chinese Apps banned in India:

 This is not a surprise since we have seen a lot of tension between the two countries.
 Tensions began to escalate after 20 Indian soldiers were martyred on the border with Galway valley.

-As of now, we have contacted TikTok, ShareIt, and some other brands to request a quote on this situation.
+We have contacted TikTok, ShareIt, and some other brands to request a quote on this situation.
 We will update this article once these companies rollback.

 What caused the ban?

 India’s Ministry of Information Technology said the ban was the result of “many complaints from various sources” about applications that “stole and surreptitiously transmitted user data in an unauthorized manner.”

 Many Chinese apps have been linked to controversies over data privacy and have been accused of sharing confidential information with the Chinese government.
 U.S. senators have even called for an investigation into TikTok, who vehemently rejects such national claims.